What is an undergraduate conference and why should I get involved?

 - View the online student presentations on our conference website, and join in the online chat and activities.

 - Listen to the short talks and chat with students across the partnerships.
-You can watch and listen live, or catch up after the live presentations by looking at the recordings.
+You can participate in the live 'Spotlight on Presenters' sessions, or catch up after the live presentations by looking at the recordings.
+View last years sessions from this link.

-- Attend the closing talk and award presentation at the end of the conference on Wed 17th March.
+- Attend the closing talk and award presentation at the end of the conference.
 There will be awards for the best presentations and for interactive activities.
 Details and timing will be confirmed closer to the event.

 1) The conference adopts a zero tolerance approach to bullying, harassment, discrimination and sexual misconduct.
 Any instance will be investigated and where necessary, disciplinary sanctions used, so that our staff, students, and visitors can enjoy an environment where everyone is treated with dignity and respect.
 Please make yourself aware of the Lancaster University Bullying harassment and sexual misconduct policy.

-2) Many parts of this conference will be recorded, including comments made by participants including yourself.
-Conference registeration and attendance acknowledges that you are aware of this and agree to be recorded.
+2) Many parts of this conference will be recorded, including comments made by participants.
+Please be award this may include yourself.
+Conference registration and attendance acknowledges that you are aware of this and agree to be recorded.
 This recording, kept for up to 2 years, may be used in University marketing across Lancaster University partners.

 3) Privacy Notice.
 The UG Conference supports and adheres to Lancaster University Student Privacy Notice.
 When you register for the conference we collect personal information from you such as your university contact details, your institution and department of study.
 We will use this information for conference administration and the statistics derived from it for marketing and publicity.
 We do not and will not share or sell any of your personal information to anyone outside of Lancaster University including third parties, unless required to do so by law.
 Your information will be securely stored within Lancaster University’s systems and will be retained for 1 year.
 You have certain rights regarding your own personal data, please refer to the Student Privacy Notice and the Rights of the Data Subject webpage for further details.
 It is your responsibility to make yourself aware of and understand the Privacy Notice.